 It is the desire of the administration and coaching staff of ILTexas that being an athlete will be an integral part of his/her secondary educational experience.
 Being an ILTexas athlete is a privilege and is one that carries with it many responsibilities.
 As athletes at ILTexas our young people have a standard to reflect and uphold.
 That standard is one of positive leadership, character, responsibility, and a competitive spirit.
 Participation in the educational athletic program and/or TCSAAL or University Interscholastic League contests is not a right, but a privilege.
 No student is required to take part in athletic contests or activities.
 Therefore, it is imperative that all students participating in athletics understand the regulations that can be found below while conforming to the rules therein.
-Student athletes failing to follow these regulations or failing to live up to the ILTexas Student Code of Conduct, Athletic Department rules and regulations, and/or the Co-Curricular policy can have athletic participation privileges removed by the coach.
+Student athletes failing to follow these regulations, and/or the Co-Curricular policy can have athletic participation privileges removed by the coach.